FocusTube pt. 2

 What is an API?

-An API is an Application Programming Interface, which is a set of rules that allow different software components to communicate with each other.
+An API is an Application Programming Interface.
+Think of it as a bridge that allows two different pieces of software to talk to each other.

 1